-Sustainable hospitality: Winnow and Considerate Hoteliers joined forces to write a guide sharing insights on how hotel kitchens can become more sustainable whilst reducing their operating costs and minimizing their environmental impact.
+Sustainable hospitality: Winnow and Considerate Group joined forces to write a guide sharing insights on how hotel kitchens can become more sustainable whilst reducing their operating costs and minimizing their environmental impact.

 With food prices rising, competition increasing, and guests becoming more demanding, the next years are set to be incredibly challenging for hotel operators.
 Food waste, energy and water consumption, and other environmental issues, present substantial opportunity for the hospitality sector.
 But, a lot of operators have not yet realized the opportunities of addressing sustainability within their properties.

 While over a billion people worldwide lack access to water, hotels can use up to 1,500 litres daily per occupied room.
 At the same time, in hotel kitchens, almost 40% of the energy consumed goes in the preparation and storage of food, but around 5%-15% of that food typically ends up in the bin.
 By becoming more sustainable, hotel kitchen can reduce costs and improve their environmental impact.

 Nobody knows more about optimizing hotel kitchens than those who work closely with chefs and teams on a daily basis helping them improve their kitchen’s efficiency in a responsible way.
 We know this because both Winnow and Considerate Group, have many years of experience of doing that.
 We make sure that hundreds of hotels in over 30 countries can reduce their food waste, save money and contribute to the environment at the same time.